Sharp Thresholds in Random Simple Temporal Graphs

-In this paper, we have presented a natural model of random temporal graphs called RSTG, in which every edge of an Erd{\H{o}}s–R{\'e}nyi graph $G_{n,p}$ is assigned a single presence time chosen uniformly at random in the unit interval $[0,1]$.
-The study of various forms of temporal reachability in these graphs revealed a rich diversity of thresholds, in stark contrast with static graphs.
+In this paper, we studied a natural model of random temporal graphs, in which every edge of an Erd{\H{o}}s–R{\'e}nyi graph $G_{n,p}$ is assigned a single presence time chosen uniformly at random in the unit interval $[0,1]$.
+The study of various degrees of temporal reachability and existence of small temporal spanners in these graphs revealed a rich diversity of thresholds, in stark contrast with static graphs.
 Put together, these thresholds offer a measure of the discrepancy between static and temporal connectivity in random graphs.

-Despite the simplicity of the model, we have shown that RSTGs capture, in a scale-preserving way, several classical phenomena observed in gossip theory and population protocols.
-Furthermore, some of our results in RSTGs were shown to strengthen and/or to complete existing results in these fields.
-All of our characterizations but one correspond to sharp threshold.
-The last one concerns the existence of optimal temporal spanners (\ie spanners of size $2n-4$) in RSTGs, for which we prove an upper bound of $p=4 \log n / n$.
+Despite the simplicity of RSTGs, we have shown that they capture, in a scale-preserving way, several classical phenomena observed in gossip theory and population protocols.
+Furthermore, some of these results were shown to strengthen and/or to complete existing results in these fields.
+In stark contrast with \emph{deterministic} temporal graphs, where significant obstructions exist which prevent the existence of linear-size spanners even in some dense graphs, we have shown that all possible obstructions to the existence of nearly optimal temporal spanners turn out to be statistically insignificant in random temporal graphs.
+Thus, the concept of a nearly optimal spanner recovers some form of universality in the spirit of spanning trees in static graphs.
+Observe that the spanners we construct are highly centralized, with almost all communication passing through a single pivot vertex.
+It would be interesting to determine whether this is inherent or incidental.

+All but one of our characterizations are sharp thresholds.
+The remaining one concerns the existence of optimal temporal spanners (\ie spanners of size exactly~$2n-4$) in RSTGs, for which we prove an upper bound of $p=4 \log n / n$.